sqlitecloud/docsearch-action/README.md

       * Set the `strip-html` input to `true` if you want to remove HTML elements.
       * Set the `strip-jsx` input to `true` if you want to remove JSX elements.
       * Set the `strip-md-titles` input to `true` if you want to remove markdown titles to avoid redundancy in the search.
-      * Set the `strip-astro-header` input to `true` if you want to remove the Astro header from every file.
+      * Set the `strip-astro-header` input to `true` if you want to remove the Astro header from every file and put it in the `documentation` table as a JSON Object.
+      * Set the `path-using-slug` input to `true` if you want to use the slug in the header as the path instead of the relative one for the URL.
 7. Commit and push the workflow file to your repository.